-As the Lord’s Day, Sunday September 8 approaches, a few notes between us.
+As the Lord’s Day, Sunday December 8, the Second Sunday of Advent approaches, a few items between us:

 That is all for now.
-Be safe, stay cool, and do good work.
+Enjoy this beautiful weather.
+Be safe.
+Do good work.
 See you Sunday if you are able to attend.